MarkWengSTR/blog/content/en/posts/sicp_lec1a.md

 ---
-title: SICP - The Elements of Programming
+title: Functional programming serious - The Elements of Programming in SICP
-date: 2020-08-10
+date: 2020-07-10
 keyword:
 - sicp
 description: the fundamental of computer science, black-box abstraction and Conventional interface